 Higher education in Sweden is among the best in the world.
 The Nordic country has an excellent system, which places more emphasis on group and independent study rather than lectures.
 Freedom and responsibility are the key values that support the development of students.

-The number of international students enrolled in the universities and colleges of Sweden is constantly growing and the percentage of those who are admitted is above half.
-So, studying in Sweden could be a really attractive option.
-But before you head to your application, you should know more about all of the financial aspects of studying and living in Sweden.
+The number of international students enrolled at Swedish universities and colleges is constantly growing, and the percentage of those who are admitted is above half.
+If you want to be one of those students, you should first know more about the costs of studying and living in Sweden.

 1. University tuition fees in Sweden

-Monthly living costs for students in Sweden are a bit above other European countries, meaning they would spend on average 700 – 1,100 EUR/month.
+Living costs for students in Sweden are above the European average.
+You should expect to spend between 700 – 1,200 EUR/month.

 Check the average living costs for these student cities in Sweden:

 - Linkoping and Lund: around 850 EUR/month

 3. Accommodation costs